 Email notifications sent to you by a transactional email system

 If you receive any type of transactional email notification from your website upon certain events, where the email address of the user is in the Subject Line, then you can also use this feature to easily mass email those users.

-For example, let’s say you get an email notification everytime someone fills out a form on your website.
+For example, let’s say you get an email notification every time someone fills out a form on your website.
 Let’s look at what you’ll see in your Gmail Inbox.

-If you want to send an individual email to all of those people, just enter a Search criteria that pulls all of those email notifications and then click the “Build Email List” (red magnifying glass) button.
+If you want to send an individual email to all of those people, just enter a Search criterion that pulls all of those email notifications and then click the “Build Email List” (red magnifying glass) button.